 The Department and the University offer financial aid, on a competitive basis, to well-qualified doctoral students.
 On being accepted, students will normally be offered a package of financial support.
 Students whose work is of high quality may expect to receive departmental support for up to five years.
 The following sources of support are available (all amounts are given in Canadian dollars):

-- The Department has at its disposal a number of Teaching Assistantships, the value of which in 2012 is $4,633/term.
+- The Department has at its disposal a number of Teaching Assistantships, the value of which in Fall 2020 will be $5,279/term.
 A student who receives a Teaching Assistantship and who does not have an external fellowship or scholarship may receive additional financial support from the Department, in the form of a Bursary, a Fellowship, or a Research Assistantship.

 - Remission of the difference between international fees and fees for Canadian students (Differential Fee Waiver) is available on a competitive basis to international students; students should mention in their letters of application if they wish to be considered for a DFW.

 - Graduate students who are Canadian citizens or landed immigrants are eligible for support through the graduate fellowship programmes of the Social Sciences and Humanities Research Council of Canada (SSHRC).
-Those who are also residents of the Province of Québec may qualify for fellowships from Fonds Québécois de la recherche sur la société et la culture, (FQRSC) administered by the Government of Québec.
+Those who are also residents of the Province of Québec may qualify for fellowships from Fonds de recherche du Québec – Société et culture (FQRSC) administered by the Government of Québec.
 Applications for both competitions become available in September.

 - The Department is able to offer qualified students Research Assistantships funded from faculty research grants (e.g. SSHRC and FQRSC Research Grants).
 Such Research Assistantships, when supplementary to a teaching assistantship, have a value of up to $6,000 and will normally be awarded to students whose research interests fit the profile of the research grant in question.
 Students who do not have Teaching Assistantships may receive Research Assistantships up to a value of $12,000.

-- The Department has at its disposal the Dow-Hickson Fellowship in Theoretical Philosophy, with a total value of $14,000 a year.
-This Fellowship is normally awarded jointly rather than to a single student.
+- The Department has at its disposal the Dow-Hickson Fellowship in Theoretical Philosophy, with a value of up to $10,000 a year per Fellowship.